How To Vet Business Buyers - Tell The Real Players From The Time Wasters!

 The Other Type Of Buyer To Avoid

 The above "buyers" are a nuisance.
 They'll sap your time and energy.
-Getting involved with them loses you good opportunities with other buyers.
+Getting involved with them loses you good opportunities with genuine buyers.

 But there's another type of buyer you want to avoid as well - the tyre kicker.
 He'll sign your NDA, ask all the right questions, play the part of a buyer.
 But he's only after information.